Code of Corporate Disclosure

 6. Disclosure/dissemination of unpublished Price Sensitive Information with special reference to Analysts, Institutional Investors

-General Manager – Investor Relations, Deputy General Manager – Corporate Communications and all other dealing with analysts and institutional investors, select shareholders, research personnel, media (hereinafter referred to as Analysts) etc. shall follow the guidelines given hereunder while dealing with them.
+Head of Investor Relations department, Head of Corporate Communications department and all other dealing with analysts and institutional investors, select shareholders, research personnel, media (hereinafter referred to as Analysts) etc. shall follow the guidelines given hereunder while dealing with them.

 No UPSI shall be disclosed/ disseminated to analysts, institutional investors, select shareholders, research personnel etc. Only public information should be provided to the analysts/institutional investors, select shareholders, research personnel/ large investors like institutions.
 Alternatively, the information given to the analyst etc. should be simultaneously made public by informing to Stock Exchanges (through CIRO) simultaneously with providing of such information to Analyst.

-For this purpose the information must be sent to CIRO before sharing the information with Analysts.
-Deputy General Manager - Corporate Communication shall also ensure to put the information on Company’s website.
+For this purpose, the information must be sent to CIRO before sharing the information with the Analysts.
+Head of Corporate Communications department shall also ensure to put the information on Company’s website.

 7. Transcripts and Recording of Proceedings -

 7.1.
-In order to avoid misquoting or misrepresentation, at least two company representatives shall be present at meetings with Analysts and discussion should be recorded in writing and countersigned by Sr. G M – Corporate Relations or transcripts be made.
+In order to avoid misquoting or misrepresentation, at least two company representatives shall be present at meetings with Analysts and discussion should be recorded in writing and countersigned by Head of Investor Relations department or transcripts be made.

 7.2.
 The transcripts/records of proceedings shall be displayed on the website of the company to ensure official confirmation and documentation of disclosures made.